MD/MS in Biomedical Informatics | NYU School of Medicine | NYU Langone Health

 NYU Grossman School of Medicine and Vilcek Institute of Graduate Biomedical Sciences offer a dual MD/MS in medicine and biomedical informatics (BMI).
 This program provides medical students with a deep knowledge of statistical and computational methods necessary to facilitate and lead research focused in the fields of genomics, clinical informatics, and bioinformatics.

-As a student in this dual degree program, you take courses on topics that include the history of important innovations in BMI and the algorithms underlying methods that are currently in use; computational skills for the analysis of complex genomic and medical data; and creating, validating, benchmarking, and deploying BMI methods.
+Students in this dual degree program take courses on topics that include the history of important innovations in BMI and the algorithms underlying methods that are currently in use; computational skills for the analysis of complex genomic and medical data; and creating, validating, benchmarking, and deploying BMI methods.

 Timeline for Completing the MD/MS in Biomedical Informatics

-The 34-credit MS in biomedical informatics can be completed with the MD degree in 5 years.
-During the first three years of medical school, you fulfill the preclerkship and clinical components of the MD curriculum.
-You then focus full time on the MS in biomedical informatics starting in the summer before your fourth year.
-During the fifth year, you return to medical school to resume your MD training.
+The 34-credit MS in biomedical informatics can be completed with the MD degree in four years.
+During the first two years of medical school, students fulfill the preclerkship and some clinical components of the MD curriculum.
+Students then focus full time on the MS in biomedical informatics starting in the summer before the third year.
+During the fourth year, students return to medical school to resume and complete their MD training.

 MD/MS Program Application, Tuition, and Funding

-You apply to the MD/MS in biomedical informatics directly through the Vilcek Institute of Graduate Biomedical Sciences during the spring of your third year at NYU Grossman School of Medicine.
-As part of your application, you submit your CV, a personal statement, and three letters of recommendation.
+Students apply to the MD/MS in biomedical informatics directly through the Vilcek Institute of Graduate Biomedical Sciences during the spring of the second year at NYU Grossman School of Medicine.
+As part of the application, students submit their CV, a personal statement, and three letters of recommendation.

 Contact the Program

-For more information about the MD/MS in biomedical informatics, email vilcek-info@nyulangone.org.
+For more information about the MD/MS in biomedical informatics, email Kelly Ruggles, director, Masters Education, at Kelly.Ruggles@NYULangone.org, and Dr. Pawaan Punjabi, clinical informatics graduate advisor, at Pawaan.Punjabi@NYULangone.org.

 For information about the dual MD/master’s degree programs, contact Emily Wolschlag, dual degree advisor, at Emily.Wolschlag@NYULangone.org.